On PMU Data Integrity under GPS Spoofing Attacks: A Sparse Error Correction Framework: PMU data correction algorithm

+The threshold $\tau$ is set such that the probability of the event $\|(\textbf{I}_{m} - \Pbf_{\Hbf})\ebf\|_2^2\geq\tau$ is equal to the target false alarm rate, according to the distribution of the noise vector $\ebf$~\footnote{If the noise distribution is not known, it can be estimated using intact historic PMU data.}.

+Note that by solving the above optimization, we aim to localize the spoofed PMUs and estimate the phase angle biases of the spoofed measurements at the same time.
+The approach in~\cite{fan2017synchrophasor} also attempted to find $\boldsymbol{\alpha}$ that minimizes the residue magnitude, but they assumed that $\|\boldsymbol{\alpha}\|_{0} = 1$,~\ie, only a single PMU is spoofed at a given time; this assumption simplifies the problem significantly, but it makes the approach in~\cite{fan2017synchrophasor} not applicable to the case where more than one PMU is being spoofed.

 We propose a greedy iterative algorithm to solve~\eqref{eq: optimization_problem} efficiently, which has a similar structure with existing residue-based greedy algorithms such as orthogonal matching pursuit~\cite{tropp2007signal}.
-In each iteration of the algorithm, we evaluate the projection residue~\eqref{eq: proj residue} based on the estimated set of spoofed PMUs and the attack vector estimate (from the previous iteration), add a PMU with the largest normalized projection residue to the estimated set of spoofed PMU, and update the estimate of the attack vector $\boldsymbol{\alpha}$ accordingly by solving a nonlinear least squares problem with a support constraint representing the estimated set of spoofed PMUs.
-The detailed pseudocode is given in Algorithm~\ref{alg: algorithm}.
-Note that $\textbf{r}_i \in \mathbb{C}^{m_i}$ denotes the projection residue of measurements from the PMU at bus $i\in\Tmsc$.
+The flow chart given in Figure~\ref{fig: Flow chart} illustrates the high-level operation of the sparse error correction algorithm and the detailed pseudocode is given in Algorithm~\ref{alg: algorithm}.
+As shown in Step 2 of Algorithm~\ref{alg: algorithm}, we first evaluate the normalized projection residue magnitudes using the projection residue~\eqref{eq: proj residue} computed based on the estimated set of spoofed PMUs and the attack vector estimate (from the previous iteration).
+Then we find the PMU with the largest normalized projection residue in Step 3 of Algorithm~\ref{alg: algorithm} and add that to the estimated set of spoofed PMU in Step 4.
+In Step 5 of Algorithm~\ref{alg: algorithm}, we update the estimate of the attack vector $\boldsymbol{\alpha}$ accordingly by solving a nonlinear least squares problem with a support constraint representing the estimated set of spoofed PMUs.
+In Step 6 of the algorithm, we update the projection residue based on the current estimate of the attack vector.
+The above steps are iterated until the squared projection residue magnitude becomes smaller than the preset threshold $\tau$.
+Note that in Algorithm~\ref{alg: algorithm}, $\textbf{r}_i \in \mathbb{C}^{m_i}$ denotes the projection residue of measurements from the PMU at bus $i\in\Tmsc$.

+\textbf{Operating on observable and unobservable systems:} Unlike most of the existing data correction algorithms, the proposed algorithm can be used on both observable and unobservable systems.
+This is due to the fact that our formulation of attack angle bias estimation problem in~\eqref{eq: optimization_problem} aims at directly estimating $\boldsymbol{\alpha}$ without jointly estimating the state vector $\xbf$.
+It simply relies on the fact that with the true $\boldsymbol{\alpha}$, $\Phi^{-1}(\boldsymbol{\alpha})\bar{\zbf}$ should lie very close to $\Rmsc(\Hbf)$ and thus does not require observability of the system based on PMU measurements.
+This can be formally verified by our identifiability theorems, which explicitly guarantees that the attack can be identified as long as the per-zone conditions in Theorem~\ref{thm : condition on sparsity of alpha - local} are satisfied regardless of the state observability.
+We experimentally verify this in the Section~\ref{sec:exp} where we demonstrate the efficacy of the proposed algorithm under unobservable PMU placements of RTS-96 and IEEE-300 bus test networks.